tylerfouch/Modeling-NYC-Transit-Demand/README.md

 ridership will be saved to `calculated_ridership.csv`.

 ## Documentation and Notes
+`JOB_DENSITY_BG_LOG`: Log-transformed in order to counteract the effect of heavily-skewed job density geographic data.

+`TOTAL_FREQUENCY`: Combines average weekday TPH values (sourced from [NYC Subway Frequencies (Gregory Feliu)](https://github.com/gregfeliu/NYC-Subway-Frequencies)) for each service that serves a station.

 `COMMUTER`: Possible values are 0 (not a commuter station), 0.5 (minor commuter station), and 1.0 (major commuter station).
 The reason for the distinction between minor and major is that a station like Atlantic Av-Barclays Center, while still a commuter hub, is nowhere near as significant as Grand Central-42 St and should be reflected as such in the data.
 Additionally, I assigned the value 0.5 to each 34 St-Penn Station because the commuter hub effect from Penn Station is split between the station on the Broadway–Seventh Avenue Line and the station on the Eighth Avenue Line.
 For additional stations of your choosing that you'd like to predict, the value for `COMMUTER` can be assigned at your discretion.

 `FREQUENCY-COMMUTER_INTERACTION`: I found that the model was overestimating ridership at major commuter hubs, so I introduced an interaction between `TOTAL_FREQUENCY` and `COMMUTER` to counteract this.